mozilla-services/docs/source/sync/storageformat6.rst

 .. attention::

-  This document is an unofficial proposal.
+  This document is a proposal.
 It will likely change.

 This document describes version 6 of Sync's global storage format.
 This describes not only the technical details of the storage format, but also some